Status-Page/Status-Page/README.md

 ```
 Make sure the user of your webserver has write rights to the directories here.

+After the installation is complete, you can access the Dashboard via the route `/dashboard`.

 ## After install
 - To be able to use all functions like caching etc. you should add the command to your crontab file at the end of the installation.
 - Follow the Instructions at "Running queued Jobs"